dra2020/vtd_data/README.md

 The Census provides CVAP estimates with the 5-year ACS data, but those estimates don't have the calculations for the race combinations (e.g. Black Alone or in combination with other races).
 The 2010 Census data (P.L.
 94-171) has those combinations for their Total and VAP data.
 For our CVAP data we estimate the combinations by adding certain fields (e.g. Black Alone + Black and White + Black and Native American), but we do not use the "Remainder of Two or More Races" field, so our estimates tend to underestimate the combinations, particularly Asian and Pacific.

 ## Election Data
 A number of people and organizations obtained, cleaned and aggeregated election data to produce precinct-level election data we use.
-The 2016-2018 was presented as shapefiles or geojson files, using the precinct/VTD geography obtained from the individual states for those years.
+The 2014-2020 data was presented as shapefiles or geojson files, using the precinct/VTD geography obtained from the individual states for those years.
 The 2008 data was presented already aggregated to 2010 VTDs.

 Election data notes:
 * 2008 Presidential data for IN, NC, NM, TX: Stephen Ansolabehere, Jonathan Rodden.
 2010 Census Shapefile and Precinct-Level Election Data.
 Release 2011.